 John Cain has served South Shore Arts as executive director since 1993 and as executive director of the Northwest Indiana Symphony since 2008.
 Leading South Shore Arts through an evolutionary phase that culminated in the opening of two branch locations and its designation by the Indiana Arts Commission as a Regional Arts Partner, he has been instrumental in the organization’s rise as a leader in the cultural life of the Calumet region.
 He has curated exhibits in Chicago for Intuit: The Center for Intuitive and Outsider Art and the Carl Hammer Gallery.
 For South Shore Arts he has curated “The Artist As Collector” (2004), “Two Bucks to Pony Up: Curiosities from the Midway” (2012), and “Baby Boom or Bust” (2014).
 He created the Outstanding Midwest Artist Series and curated solo exhibits for Michael Noland, Lorraine Peltz, Margaret Wharton, and Chris Cosnowski.
 John serves as a consultant to the Miller Beach Arts & Creative District and Theatre at the Center.
 He was the founding chairman of the Mayor’s Hammond Commission for the Arts and Humanities.
 He has served as a board member of Intuit: The Center for Intuitive and Outsider Art in Chicago and as a grant panelist for the National Endowment for the Arts.

-Kate Corcoran joined the Calumet Heritage Partnership as a volunteer from the Pullman State Historic Site to assist with the rescue of materials from the ACME Steel Coke Plant and with the photographic documentation of the site; she has also worked with preliminary inventory of materials and the metadata descriptions, captions, and identification of photographs on the Industrial Heritage Archives of Chicago’s Calumet Region website in concert with the Pullman State Historic Site and the Southeast Chicago Historical Society.
-Kate has dual bachelor’s degrees in anthropology and history and two years of post – graduate work from the University of Wisconsin – Madison.
-She served as the principal photographer for the upcoming second edition of Hollywood on Lake Michigan: Chicago at the Movies, to be published by Chicago Review Press.
-Kate is director of membership and information systems with the national Medical Library Association.
-Kate and her spouse Michael (a certified a Chicago Tour Guide) live in the Lincoln Square neighborhood of Chicago.
+Kate Corcoran joined the Calumet Heritage Partnership as a volunteer from the Pullman State Historic Site (PSHS) to assist with the rescue of materials from the ACME Steel Coke Plant and with the photographic documentation of the site; she also worked with preliminary inventory of materials and the metadata descriptions, captions, and with identification of photographs on the Industrial Heritage Archives of Chicago’s Calumet Region website in concert with the Pullman State Historic Site and the Southeast Chicago Historical Society.
+Kate has dual bachelor’s degrees in anthropology and history and two years of post-graduate work from the University of Wisconsin–Madison.
+She served as the principle photographer for the second edition of Hollywood on Lake Michigan: Chicago and the Movies, published by Chicago Review Press.
+Kate is director of membership and information systems with the national Medical Library Association, continues to volunteer for PSHS, and serves on the board of the Friends of the Pullman State Historic Site.

 Tiffany Tolbert currently serves a Director of Indiana Landmarks Northwest Field Office.
 A native of Montgomery, Alabama she received a Bachelor of Arts Degree in Political Science and History from Huntingdon College (Montgomery, AL) and a Master of Arts in Historic Preservation from Georgia State University (Atlanta, GA).
 Previously she has served as an intern with the Alabama Historical Commission and served as African American Programs Assistant at the Georgia Historic Preservation Division.
 She has completed research on rural African American History in Alabama, Georgia and Mississippi, African American Women in the Civil Rights Movement and African American History in Gary, IN.
 Her research has been published in Reflections, a publication of the Georgia Historic Preservation Division and Traces, the quarterly magazine of the Indiana Historical Society.